 Postgraduate research students should complete the Preliminary Ethics Form.
 Depending on the outcome they may then also have to complete either the Full Ethical Review Form or the NRES application process.
 The preliminary form outcome will direct stuents to the correct route.

 The process for the approval of PGR projects in HASS is detailed within the link

-SAgE undergraduate and postgraduate taught students are asked to complete the Preliminary Ethical Assessment form for all modules involving research projects.
+SAgE undergraduate and postgraduate taught students are asked to complete the Combined Ethics from (incorporating both the Preliminary and Full forms) for all modules involving research projects.
 The module leader will then review the forms to ensure that ethical aspects of the research have been considered.

 If full ethical approval is required, UG/PGT students should then follow the procedure outlined in 3(iii) in the SAgE Ethical Approval document.

-Although there is no formal process for ethical review for undergraduate or postgraduate taught students in HASS or FMS (except Psychology) for the time being, it is advised that students contact their school or supervisor in the first instance.
+Although there is no formal process for ethical review for undergraduate or postgraduate taught students in HASS or FMS for the time being, it is advised that students contact their supervisor in the first instance.